 Few years ago, a promising Italian mosaicist contacted me and asked me to translate her website into Russian.
 I happily agreed and delivered the project on time with some SEO recommendations as a bonus.
 I loved her amazing works of art.
 They truly were a source of inspiration for me.
 Never could I have imagined that some years later I would be studying to become a mosaicist myself, making small steps at a time: Roman mosaics, micromosaic and mosaic jewelry with “filati”, modern glass mosaics.
 I’m learning it all and thinking of going to a jewelry school in a year or so.
-This way I’ll enrich my knowledge and vocabulary as a fashion and jewelry translator and gain valuable hands-on experience in my specialization field.
+This way I’ll enrich my knowledge and vocabulary as a fashion and jewelry translator and gain valuable hands-on experience in my specialization area.

 What about you?